caspg/caspg.github.io/_drafts/gpx-tracks-in-elixir-and-postgis.md

 ## Tracks context

-In this step, we are creating `Tracks` context.
+In this section, we are creating `Tracks` context.
 We have to generate migration which will create tracks table with two columns. `geom` column will hold geometry of each track.
 We can create it using `AddGeometryColumn` function provided by PostGIS.

 ```sql
 -- AddGeometryColumn(table_name, column_name, srid, type, dimension);